xDaryamo/puccini/clout/README.md

 * `$description`: a human-readable description of the coercible
 * `$constraints`: a list of coercibles in the `$functionCall` format (see notation below)
-* `$comparer`: name of scriptlet to be used for value comparisons

-If the `$value` is a map with custom fields, it may have one or more of the following special fields in addition to those custom fields:
+The following additional field is optional for `$value`:

 * `$type`: type name, which can help with interpreting the value

+If the `$value` is a map, it may have one or more of the following special fields in addition to the custom map fields:

 * `$string`: textual representation of the value for human-readability, comparison, sorting, etc.
 * `$number`: numeric representation of the value (float or integer) for comparison, sorting, etc.
 * `$originalString`: if the value was parsed from a string then this would be that string
+* `$comparer`: name of scriptlet to be used for value comparisons

 The following additional fields are optional for `$list` coercibles: